 Whether you have an extra unit or a vacation home, your unused space can help you bring in more income.
 Exceptional properties can rent for $1,000 or more per night.
 So this income source can quickly add up.

 Residential and commercial rental properties are excellent sources of revenue.
 If you do not want to do the work of managing it yourself, you can always hire a property management company.

 Passive Investment Ideas

 Real Estate Investment Trusts (REITs)

-A REIT allows you to invest in real estate without having to manage or own a property by yourself.
+A REIT allows you to invest in real estate without having to manage or own a property.
 Basically, a REIT buys many different properties and manages them.
 Then, investors buy shares of the company.
-According to Fundrise, more than 87 million Americans own REIT shares.
-The shares boasted an annualized return of 9.47%.
+According to Nareit, more than 145 million Americans own REIT shares.
+And the shares are posting strong annual returns..

 Peer-to-peer lending allows you to function like a banker.
 You pick individual loan applications and the amount you want to fund.
-In exchange for taking on this risk, you get to earn interest on the loan amount.
-Once someone has paid you back, you can reinvest what you have earned.
+In exchange for taking on this risk, you earn interest on the loan amount.
+Once someone has paid you back, you can reinvest your earnings.

 There are many large and small businesses looking for investors.
 In addition to starting your own business, you can become an angel investor.
 Later, you can turn it into a franchise or sell it outright.